pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Make the script which creates all the clones run when the Alien receives the `"make-clones"` message (not when green flag is clicked).
+Make the script which creates all the clones run when the alien receives the `"make-clones"` message (not when green flag is clicked).

 {{< learner-task-help >}}